course-dprep/film-runtime-ratings-genres/AI_USAGE.md

 - Find out how to get the top 3 most common genres in data-preparation with changing data and create dummies from it
 - Find out which model (the model with moderator) fits best with the data and create code for this regression
 - Find out how to save the regression outputs
+- Find out how to create a repository overview as a tree